lennartquerter/euro-rack-synth/helpers/fusion-scripts/README.md

 # Fusion Scripts

+Contains all scripts for Autodesk Fusion 360.

+## Hole Driller (panel creation)

 Instead of manually creating Fusion 360 front-panels, I decided that a script would be better to create a euro-rack panel.
-I can just pass in the values from the node-js script and I could generate panels very quickly.

-## Status
-Still in development.
-I still need to figure out the hole part and feeding the information from KiCad.
+See [readme](./hole-driller/README.md) for more information!